redox-os/book/src/build-system-reference.md

 - `make popsicle` - Flash the Redox bootable image on your USB device using the [Popsicle](https://github.com/pop-os/popsicle) tool (the program executable must be present on your shell `$PATH` environment variable, you can get the executable by extracting the AppImage, installing from the package manager or building from source)
 - `make mount_live` - Mount the live disk ISO
 - `make env` - Creates a shell with a build environment configured to use the Redox toolchain.
 If you are using Podman Build it will change your current terminal shell to the container shell, you can use it to update crates of Rust programs or debug build issues such as missing packages (if you are using the Podman Build you can only use this command in one terminal shell, because it will block the build system directory access from other Podman shell)
-- `make fstools_clean` - Clean the image builder, Cookbook and RedoxFS binaries.
-- `make clean` - Clean all recipe binaries (Note that `make clean` may require some tools to be built).
-- `make unfetch` - Clean all recipe sources.
-- `make distclean` - Clean all recipe sources and binaries (**please backup or submit your source changes before the execution of this command**).

 ### Podman